 - Whether the links are dofollow or nofollow

 Optimizing these external factors is what’s known as Off-page SEO, because they deal with improvements that don’t happen directly on your site.
+They aren’t entirely in your control either, but you can certainly do things to encourage external support.

 Number of Links Pointing to Your Site